B3ND1X/air-script/README.md

 ![Air Script Logo](https://user-images.githubusercontent.com/48177481/178115591-d92f47f8-bbf7-4a06-8106-500d61b3fcd2.jpeg)

 ## What is Air Script?
+[*Air Script is Wi-Fi pwning Swiss Army knife that also has optional email notifications for when handshakes have been captured.*]

 Air Script is an automated tool designed to facilitate Wi-Fi network penetration testing.
 It streamlines the process of identifying and exploiting Wi-Fi networks by automating tasks such as network scanning, handshake capture, and brute-force password cracking.
 Key features include: